Brunsli, the Swiss Christmas Cookies

 Differences:

 • Basler Läckerli: older, similar to a panforte or pain d’épices.
-Made with honey, candied peels, almonds, spices, often glazed.
+Made with honey, candied peels, almonds, spices, and often glazed.
 Hard, compact, cut into pieces.
 Also commercially available.

 Author image